-Until about 1900 Albuquerque was concentrated in the ancestral river valley of the Rio Grande.
-The east mesa was thousands of acres of grass and brush containing a few dozen ranching homesteads.
+In 1900 Albuquerque was concentrated in the ancestral river valley of the Rio Grande.
+The east mesa comprised thousands of acres of grass and brush containing a few dozen ranching homesteads.
 In 1889 the Territorial Legislature chartered the University of New Mexico which started construction at what is now Central Ave and University Blvd.

 The area we now call Nob Hill was one of the earliest developments on the east mesa.
 Its first subdivision, University Heights, was platted by Col D.K.B.
 Sellers and A.C.
 McMillan in 1916.